adamguziczek/plugin_dev/VolumeControlPlugin/WINDOWS_BUILD.md

 1. **Visual Studio 2019 or 2022** with "Desktop development with C++" workload
    - Download from: [Visual Studio Downloads](https://visualstudio.microsoft.com/downloads/)
    - During installation, make sure to select "Desktop development with C++" workload
+   - Also select the latest "Windows 10 SDK" component

 2. **CMake** (version 3.15 or higher)
    - Download from: [CMake Downloads](https://cmake.org/download/)